Managing Stress to Live Healthy With Arthritis

 Get moving.
 Regular exercise is one of the most important things you can do to relieve anxiety, because it boosts feel-good chemicals in your brain.
 It also has many direct benefits for arthritis, including strengthening joint-supporting muscles and helping with weight loss.
 You can combine mind-body connection work with movement through yoga and tai chi.
 Get started now!

 Talk it out.
 Talking through your troubles and making human connections can work wonders for relieving your stress.
 Speak openly to a trusted friend.
-Join a support group or online community like those available through the Live Yes!
-Network.
+Join a support group or online community like those available through the Live Yes! community.
 A more formal option is to seek counseling with a professional.
 Psychotherapists use cognitive behavioral therapy to help you change the way you think about situations that may be contributing to your anxiety.

 Eat well.
 When you’re stressed, comfort food can feel so … comforting.
 But that “high” is only temporary.
 Eat nutritious, anti-inflammatory foods based on the Mediterranean diet to make you feel better in the long run.